 You have to be yourself, and the whole society is a great imitation, a false show.
 That’s why there is so much discontent on every face.
 I look into your eyes and I see discontent, unfulfillment.
 Not even a small breeze comes to you which gives you happiness, ecstasy — it is not possible.
 And ecstasy is possible.
 It is a simple phenomenon: be natural and loose and follow your own inclination.

 I’m here to help you to be yourself.
 When you become a disciple, when I initiate you, I am not initiating you to be imitators.
 I am just trying to help you to find your own being, your own authentic being — because you are so confused, you have so many faces that you have forgotten which is the original one.
 You don’t know what your real urge is.
 The society has confused you completely, misguided you.
 Now you are not certain of who you are.
 When I initiate you, the only thing that I want to do is to help you come to your own home.
 Once you are centered in your own being, my work is finished.
 Then you can start.
 In fact, a Master has to undo what the society has done.
 A Master has to undo what the culture has done.
 He has to make you a clean sheet again.

 That’s the meaning of a Master giving you a rebirth: again you become a child, your past cleaned, your slate washed.
 How can you come to the first point where you had entered into this world, forty, fifty years ago?
 And the society got hold of you, trapped you, led you astray.
 For fifty years you have wandered and now suddenly you have come to me.
 I have to do only one thing: to wash clean whatsoever has been done to you, to bring you back to your childhood, to the initial stage from where you started the journey, and to help you to start the journey again.

-From Yoga: The Alpha and the Omega, Volume 4, Chapter four
+From The Alchemy of Yoga (previously titled Yoga: The Alpha and the Omega, Vol. 4), Discourse #4

 Copyright© OSHO International Foundation